cdfre0/Shop/README.md

             ##POST
                 * logout - logs out from profile.
             ##PUT
-                * {id} - buys game of this id if avaliable in stocks
+                * {id} - buys game of this id if available in stocks
         - admin
             ##POST
                 * admin - creates instance of game in stock.